-Other practice areas include housing discrimination matters, public accommodation discrimination, design and defense of affirmative action policies and general litigation.
-He has litigated claims under the Fair Housing Act and the Americans with Disabilities Act relating to disability and race discrimination, as well as public accommodation claims for private clubs and non-profit organizations.
+Other practice areas include claims under the Fair Housing Act and the Americans with Disabilities Act relating to disability and race discrimination, as well as public accommodation claims for private clubs and non-profit organizations.
 On behalf of organizations operating group homes for disabled individuals, he has successfully challenged a variety of neighborhood and municipal obstacles to the siting and operation of such programs.

 Paul has an active transactional employment practice, specializing in negotiating severance agreements, employment contracts and non-competition/non-disclosure agreements.

-Among his public service activities, Paul serves on the Board of Editors of the Boston Bar Journal and served as Co-Chair of the Labor & Employment Section of the Boston Bar Association.
+Among his public service activities, Paul served on the Board of Editors of the Boston Bar Journal and as Co-Chair of the Labor & Employment Section of the Boston Bar Association.
 He sits on the Board of Directors of both the Lawyers’ Committee for Civil Rights and Economic Justice, and the Jewish Alliance for Law and Social Action (JALSA).
-He filed an amicus curiae brief in the landmark marriage equality case of Goodridge vs. Department of Public Health case, where he argued on behalf of a coalition of national civil rights organizations.
-He also served as an Advisor to the American Law Institute (ALI) on the inaugural Restatement of Employment Law which was published in 2015.
+He filed an amicus curiae brief in the landmark marriage equality case of Goodridge vs. Department of Public Health, where he argued on behalf of a coalition of national civil rights organizations.
+He also served as an Advisor to the American Law Institute (ALI) on the 2015 inaugural Restatement of Employment Law.
 He has published a number of articles on employment law for Massachusetts Lawyers Weekly and other publications and is frequently quoted in newspapers and magazine articles on workplace issues.